-Also, to ensure effective and efficient service, the bus contracts should be monitored and audited regularly.
+Also, to ensure effective and efficient service, the bus contracts must be monitored and audited regularly.
 For example, buses older than 15 years are not allowed to operate on tendered contracts.
-Hence, the following recommendations should be addressed in the next round of tendered contracts, and are consistent with the recommendations from the NDOT Study - Report on the Optimisation of Subsidies, October 2002.
+Hence, the following recommendations should be addressed in the next round of tendered contracts, and are consistent with the recommendations from the DOT Study - Report on the Optimisation of Subsidies, October 2002.

-Tendered contracts should be drafted with flexibility over the duration of the contract.
+- Tendered contracts should be drafted with flexibility over the duration of the contract.
 Such flexibility should allow for the rationalization and restructuring of routes and services.
 Such flexibility could create uncertainty and risk for the operator and as a result increase tender price.
-Therefore, the client should have a defined plan for the restructuring of the public transport through this Rationalization Plan, and should incorporate the recommendations into the tendered contract.

-The budget must include escalation, contingencies, variations, and complimentary services

-The longer the contract duration, the lower the risk of short-term macro-economic fluctuations has an impact on service delivery.
-This implies that the risk of the variability of external factors (e.g. exchange rates, fuel price) to the operator should, in theory, reduce in the longer period for which the contract is awarded.

-Contracts should be at least 7 years

-The contract should specify the minimum level of service conditions

-Contracts should be performance based.
+Therefore, the client should have a defined plan for the restructuring of the public transport through this Rationalization Plan, and should incorporate the recommendations into the tendered contract. - The budget must include escalation, contingencies, variations, and complimentary services - The longer the contract duration, the lower the risk of short-term macroeconomic fluctuations has an impact on service delivery.
+This implies that the risk of the variability of external factors (e.g. exchange rates, fuel price) to the operator should, in theory, reduce in the longer period for which the contract is awarded. - Contracts should be at least 7 years - The contract must specify the minimum level of service conditions - Contracts should be performance based.
 Thus, the operator should be required to embark on an aggressive marketing exercise and apply innovative business practices to increase patronage.
 For example, revenue may be generated from advertising space on buses.
-Subsidy incentives should be provided for increased patronage, increasing operating speed and decreasing journey time, etc.

-Current interim and negotiated contracts should be converted to tendered contracts and all contracts should be based on the net cost model, where the sensitivity of fares and subsidies are tested.

-There should be incentives to tender with smaller capacity vehicles (such as taxi cooperatives) to provide feeder services and midday services

-Contracts should make provision for complimentary services, for example, elderly people travel free of charge
+Subsidy incentives should be provided for increased patronage, increasing operating speed and decreasing journey time, etc. - Current interim and negotiated contracts should be converted to tendered contracts and all contracts should be based on the net cost model, where the sensitivity of fares and subsidies are tested. - There must incentives to tender with smaller capacity vehicles (such as taxi cooperatives) to provide feeder services and midday services - Contracts must make provision for complimentary services, for example, elderly people travel free of charge

-Make provision for automated fare collection, passenger information service (provision of routes maps, time tables, etc.)

-Contracts should include measures for accessible transport for persons with special needs.

-Internally, the Provincial Department of Transport should employ staff to monitor and audit effectiveness and efficiency of the bus contracts.
+- Make provision for automated fare collection, passenger information service (provision of routes maps, time tables, etc.) - Contracts must include measures for accessible transport for persons with special needs. - Internally, the Department of Transport must employ staff to monitor and audit effectiveness and efficiency of the bus contracts.

-There is concern that the National Department of Transport already set a budget for subsidies, while there is need for additional subsidized services in the WDM.
-The WDM and Limpopo Department of Transport should engage with the NDOT for additional funds to upgrade and add subsidized services in the WDM.
-Further, pilot projects for the provision of transport to special needs passengers should be investigated and funded by the NDOT.
+There is concern that the Department of Transport already set a budget for subsidies, while there is need for additional subsidized services in the SDM.
+The SDM and Department of Transport must motivate for additional funds to upgrade and add subsidized services in the SDM.
+Further, pilot projects for the provision of transport to special needs passengers should be investigated and funded by the DOT.

-The National Department of Transport, and Limpopo Department of Transport should correspond with the Department of Environmental Affairs and Tourism to obtain funds through the National Environmental Management (Air Quality Management) Act, to upgrade the rolling stock, justified by the reduction of particulate matter.
+The Department of Transport must correspond with the Department of Environmental Affairs and Tourism to obtain funds through the National Environmental Management (Air Quality Management) Act, to upgrade the rolling stock, justified by the reduction of particulate matter.

-Similarly, the Department of Education should also contribute funds for the transportation of learners and students, and the Department of Social Development must contribute funds for the subsidisation of the elderly.
+Similarly, the Department of Education must also contribute funds for the transportation of learners and students, and the Department of Social Development must contribute funds for the subsidisation of the elderly.